 Eight large en-suite tents, including one family tent, keep the camp small and personal.
 At the main area and pool you can look out over a rugged valley that slopes down to the dry Hoanib River.

-Hoanib Skeleton Camp is in a very very remote area of northern Damaraland in North Western Namibia.
-The camp is about 1 kilometer outside the Skeleton Coast National Park.
+Hoanib Skeleton Camp is in a very remote area of northern Damaraland in North Western Namibia.
+The camp is about 1 kilometre outside the Skeleton Coast National Park.
 Built close to the Hoanib River the camp is surrounded by plains, mountains and miles of sand dunes.

 Hoanib means “the place of elephants” and if you are fortunate enough to witness these pachyderms it truly is special.
 They lumber along with no particular rush, life centers around food and water, especially water.
 Elephants are able to hear water underground so they’re often observed in dry river beds digging with their feet or trunks.

 Read our Country Information for travel to Namibia.

 For a more affordable accommodation option have a look at Kulala Desert Lodge.